Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. Improve user interactions to create a more immersive and engaging atmosphere.
 4. Explore potential expansions to enrich the game's narrative and mechanics based on player suggestions.

-We are committed to continuously iterating and improving the game, ensuring a fun and engaging experience for all players.
+We are committed to continuously iterating on and improving the game, ensuring a fun and engaging experience for all players.

 **Post-launch Focus Areas:**
 - Following post-launch analysis, we have identified key updates based on player feedback: